Ancestress (song)

 "Ancestress" is a song by Icelandic musician Björk, featuring backing vocals from her son Sindri Eldon.
 The song was released on 22 September 2022 as the third single from her tenth studio album Fossora.
 A music video directed by Andrew Thomas Huang was also released alongside the single.

 Background

 "Ancestress" was written as a tribute to Björk's mother, who died in 2018.
 In an interview with Pitchfork, she stated: "If I was a priest, it's what I would've said at the funeral."
 The song was "written in an epitaph in an Icelandic folk style" and features heavy use of strings and features vocals by Björk's son, Sindri Eldon.
 Eldon participated in the arrangement of the vocals alongside his mother.
 Like other tracks on Fossora, Soraya Nayyar contributes percussion to the song.

 Reception

 "Ancestress" was named the 18th best song of 2022 by Pitchfork.
+The music video was also nominated at the 2023 Icelandic Music Awards in the Music Video of the year category.

 Personnel

 Credits adapted from Björk's official website: